-The novel “Slow Decay” by Andy Lane was published for the first time in 2007.
+The novel “Something in the Water” by Trevor Baxendale was published for the first time in 2008.

 Captain Jack Harkness’s team is looking for who or what has been able to brutally kill a Weevil but an old friend of Jack’s warns him through Gwen Cooper and Toshiko Sato that something big is happening.
 The investigation leads to what seem to folklore stories but those who work for Torchwood know that the strangest stories can hide obscure truths.

 Dr. Bob Strong is treating a growing number of patients with flu-like symptoms but their origin isn’t clear.
 Meanwhile, his concerns go to Saskia Harden, a patient with a past of suicide attempts who troubles him and hides something strange.

 The novel “The Jagged Orbit” by John Brunner was published for the first time in 1969.
 It won the BSFA prize as best novel of the year.

 At the beginning of the 21st century, racial segregation in the USA became a total separation but it only exacerbated the tension between black and white with increasingly violent clashes.
 The Gottschalks, a mix between a lobby and a racket, take advantage of that selling weapons to anyone but leveraging the their clients’s fears they make the situation even worse.